-When one is able to stretch the hair and it returns back to its normal shape without snapping, protein and moisture balance has been restored.
+When you're able to stretch the hair and it returns to its normal shape without snapping, protein and moisture balance has been restored.
 This can be achieved by alternating between moisture and protein products.
 A stylist can also help customize a shampoo and condition routine in between visits to maintain balance.

 There are so many ways that black hair can be styled, it can be very versatile.
 Although it is okay to experiment, there are still some precautions that need to be taken.

 - Try to always use wide tooth combs when detangling or dealing with wet hair.

 - Avoid using brushes on soaking wet hair.

 - When combing and brushing hair, work in sections to minimize tangles and manipulation.

 - Prior to using any heating tools, be thorough when applying a heat protectant like Chi 44 Iron Guard, to avoid heat damage.

 - Limit the use of heat, especially direct heat like blow drying and flat ironing, to once or twice per week.